Provide Post Release Employment Services

 - Develop volunteers as mentors who help prepare individuals in developing a resume, searching for appropriate jobs, completing the application process, and conducting mock interviews.
 There are many non-profit organizations involved in incarcerated individual reentry that can provide these valuable services.

 - Involve the business community in the CI program.
 This gives the employers more information about a trained workforce and how to access it.
 This can be accomplished through:

-- Review offender risk/needs assessments.
+- Review risk/needs assessments

-- Develop employment-based transition plan for the offender.
+- Develop an employment-based transition plan

 - Research employment laws in your state.
 There are usually a number of laws that govern the employment of people with criminal records.